 Investigating of Risks or Hazards, etc. (risk assessment) consists of identifying the danger or harm associated with work and evaluating the risk (combination of the severity of injury or disease and the possibility of its occurrence).
-Based on the results of such investigation, employers are obliged to make efforts to take necessary measures to prevent danger or health impairment of workers.
+Based on the results of such investigation, business operators are obliged to make efforts to take necessary measures to prevent danger or health impairment of workers.

-\ Employers' obligation to make efforts under the revised Industrial Safety and Health Act (Enforced in April 2006)
+\ Business operators' obligation to make efforts under the revised Industrial Safety and Health Act (Enforced in April 2006)